 Contributors should confirm in writing to the Editor when submitting articles/photos etc. if they want any original material to be returned.
 If so, these will be returned shortly after the publication of the Journal.
 The Kew Guild Copyright/Data Protection Disclaimer must be signed and submitted along with any articles and/or photographs.

 Obituaries.
-Please notify firstname.lastname@example.org (Sara Arnold) of the death of members in the first instance, together with contact details of a partner, relative or friend.
-Obituaries will only be published in the Journal of members of the Guild.
+Please notify the Secretary (Sara Arnold) at firstname.lastname@example.org of the death of members in the first instance, together with contact details of a partner, relative or friend.
+Only obituaries of members of the Guild will be published in the Journal.

 Updating.
 You are unlikely to receive your Journal and Guild mailings unless you are a fully paid-up member and our Secretary has your up-to-date address and email.